exsilium/docker-unifi-video/README.md

 16eeb080627ac648804fd0f9e64dd4569680137989d46c388ea74afb59480440
 ```

-- You should be able to open the Unifi Video setup wizard using Chrome on https://<yourIP>:7443
+- You should be able to open the Unifi Video setup wizard using Chrome on `https://<yourIP>:7443`

 ### Camera provisioning

 By default, Docker provides network isolation and due to that the automatic discovery will not work.
 Directly access your camera IP and enter the host IP of your server where the unifi-video docker image is running.

+## Upgrade from 3.9.12 to 3.10.2

+With the 3.10.x images, there has been some significant changes to underlying OS version and the bundled MongoDB version - this makes in place upgrade more challenging.

+**NB!** Really, make a backup!
+**NB!** MongoDB will be upgraded from 2.6 to 3.6
+**NB!** Make sure you are on v3.9.12

+- Use the Unifi-Video web interface to launch an upgrade, this upgrade will not finish successfully, but will upgrade the database collections to the new `v3.10.2` format
+- Login to the docker container and make a `mongodump` of the `av` database.
+E.g: `mongodump --port 7441 -d av -o /var/lib/unifi-video/db.backup`
+- Shutdown the Docker container
+- Delete the requivalent of `/var/lib/unifi-video/db/*` from the Host volume
+- Start the version v3.10.2 container
+- Upon start a new set of collections will be populated (similar to a new installation).
+Relogin to the container to import the previously created dump: `mongorestore --drop --port 7441 -d av /var/lib/unifi-video/db.backup/av`
+- Restart the container.

-## Upgrade from 3.x.x to 3.10.2
+## Upgrade from 3.x.x to 3.9.12

 **NB!** Always create a backup before trying to upgrade!
 **NB!** Upgrade scenarios over multiple versions have not been tested!